josxha/flutter-maplibre/docs/docs/annotations/circles.md

 # Circle Annotations

-Circles are a simple way to display data on the map.
+Circles are a simple way to show data on the map.

 <a href="/demo/#/annotations/circle">
 <img src="/img/annotations/annotations-circles.jpg"
-     alt="Circles" height="300px"/>
+     alt="Circles" />
 </a>

 ## Basic Usage